Skip to content

 Preparing for Your LEV Examination & Test | HSE Guide

-Proper preparation ahead of the inspection helps ensure the process runs smoothly, reduces downtime, and makes it easier to prove compliance during audits.
+Proper preparation ahead of the LEV thorough examination and test helps ensure the process runs smoothly, reduces downtime, and makes it easier to prove compliance during audits.

-According to HSG258 – Controlling airborne contaminants at work, a TExT is a detailed, statutory inspection that confirms:
+According to HSG258 – Controlling airborne contaminants at work, a LEV thorough examination and test (TExT) is a detailed, statutory inspection that confirms:

 • The system is functioning as intended